 - Institute of Electrical and Electronics Engineers (IEEE)

-- Intellectual Asset Management (IAM) Patent 1000: The World's Leading Patent Practitioners, named to its list of the top 1000 patent attorneys in the world; selected as one of the top practitioners in the Washington, D.C.
-Metro Area (2016)
+- Intellectual Asset Management (IAM) Patent 1000: The World's Leading Patent Practitioners, named to its list of the top 1000 patent attorneys in the world and is a “Recommended” patent attorney in the Washington, D.C.
+Metro Area for his patent prosecution expertise (2012-2016)